Zoxive/HttpLoadTesting/README.md

 # HttpLoadTesting

+HTTP Load testing when single HTTP endpoint is not enough.

-Allows you to write test scenarios
+Allows you to write test scenarios.

 ```csharp
 // Test